 The city of Grand Island, as a City of the First Class, is permitted to designate an area of up to 35% of the municipal limits as blighted and substandard.
-As of today, August 19, 2013, 18.20% of the City has been declared blighted and substandard.
-This micro blight area (Area 13) would add another 0.01%.
-The Webb Road Property Area (Area 14) would add 0.04%.
-If both Areas 13 and 14 were to be declared substandard and blighted by the Council 18.24% of the community would bear that designation.
-Council forwarded the study for Area 14 to the Planning Commission at the August 27, 2013 City Council Meeting.
+As of today, June 16, 2014, 18.57% of the City has been declared blighted and substandard.
+This micro blight area (Area 13R) would add less than 0.01%.
+If Area 13R was to be declared substandard and blighted by the Council, 18.57% of the community would bear that designation.

-It does not appear that the declaration of both Area 13 and Area 14 would significantly impact the City's ability to declare other areas substandard and blighted.
+It does not appear that the declaration of Area 13R would significantly impact the City's ability to declare other areas substandard and blighted.